WordPress/gutenberg/docs/contributors/folder-structure.md

     │   Demo post content used on the Gutenberg plugin to showcase the editor.
     │
     ├── .github/*
-    │   Config of the different Github features (issues and PR templates, CI, owners).
+    │   Config of the different GitHub features (issues and PR templates, CI, owners).
     │
     ├── bin/api-docs
     │   Tool/script used to generate the API Docs.